AbolfazlGhaderi/SnappFood-Nestjs/README.md

   - Class names should follow the `PascalCase` convention
      - Example: `UserController`, `OrderService`, `PaymentGateway`

-4. **Interceptor and Middleware Names:**
+4. **Interceptor , Middleware and Decorator Names:**
-  - Interceptor and middleware names should also be in `PascalCase`
+  - Interceptor , Middleware and Decorator names should also be in `PascalCase`
     - Example: `LoggingInterceptor`, `AuthMiddleware`

 5. **Controller Names:**